June 1996 Bangladeshi general election: Campaign

 During the election campaign there was an attempted coup d'état by the military.
-On 12 May, President Biswas fired Lieutenant General Abu Saleh Mohammad Nasim, Chief of the Staff of the Army, due to his refusal to carry out a presidential order to retire two of his generals who were alleged to be consorting with political parties in violation of military rules.
-Nasim revolted against the President and organised troops loyal to him.
-Consequently, President Biswas dismissed Nasim and appointed a new chief of staff.
-Troops loyal to the President were mobilised to protect Government institutions in the capital and Nasim was arrested by military police and the attempted coup d'état failed.
+On 12 May President Abdur Rahman Biswas fired Lieutenant General Abu Saleh Mohammad Nasim, Chief of the Staff of the Army, due to his refusal to carry out a presidential order to retire two of his generals who were alleged to be consorting with political parties in violation of military rules.
+Nasim revolted against the president and organised troops loyal to him.
+Consequently, Biswas dismissed Nasim and appointed a new chief of staff.
+Troops loyal to the President were mobilised to protect government institutions in the capital and Nasim was arrested by military police and the attempted coup d'état failed.

 A total of 2,574 candidates contested the elections.
 The Awami League, Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh all put forward full slates of 300 candidates.
 The Jatiya Party ran 293 candidates, Islami Oikkya Jote 166 and Jatiya Samajtantrik Dal (Rab) 67, with other minor parties nominating a combined 864 candidates.
 284 candidates ran as independents.

 Results

-The elections were won by the Bangladesh Awami League, who were just shy of a simple parliamentary majority, winning 146 (of the required 151 for a majority) seats.
+The elections were won by the Bangladesh Awami League, who were just shy of a majority, winning 146 of the 300 directly elected seats.
 The election was close in terms of popular vote share between Awami League and BNP, with a difference of less than 4%.
-However, as a result of first-past-the-post voting, Awami League secured a 30-seat lead above BNP.
-The election saw a high voter turnout of ~74%.
+However, as a result of first-past-the-post voting, the Awami League secured a 30-seat lead over the BNP.
+The elections saw a high voter turnout of 76%.

 With the support of Jatiya Party, the leader of Awami League, Sheikh Hasina, was invited to form a government on 23 June, beginning her first term as Prime Minister.
 The first sitting of the seventh parliament of Bangladesh was subsequently held on 14 July 1996.

 Of the 300 directly elected seats, only eight were won by female candidates.
 An additional 30 seats were reserved in the Jatiya Sangsad for women, of which 27 were awarded to Awami League and rest to Jatiya Party.